liuhebian/agent-framework-helloworld/begin/Lab2-Deploy-Your-Agent-to-Azure-Foundry.md

     server.run()
 ```

 Remove the `pass` line at the end of `main()` since the function now has real code.
-This is the code path that allows the agent to be hosted in Azure AI Foundry and started locally for testing.
+This is the code path that allows the agent to be hosted in Microsoft Foundry and started locally for testing.

 ---